Environment variables can be set to your Micro through the Deta cli's update command. These variables are encrypted at rest.

 The following pre-set environment variables could be useful for you:

 DETA_PATH stores a unique identifier for your Micro.
-This value is also used as the sub-domain under which your Micro is avaiable through
+This value is also used as the sub-domain under which your Micro is available through

 http.
 For example, if your